pillmuncher/yogic.cs/README.md

    efficiency of your logic programs.

-By combining these elements, you can express and solve complex logical problems effectively using the Logic Programming Combinators Library.
-It abstracts away many of the intricacies of logic programming, allowing you to focus on defining your logic in a more intuitive and structured manner.
+By combining these elements, you can express and solve complex logical problems effectively.
+Many of the intricacies of Logic Programming are abstracted away, allowing you to focus on defining your logic in a more intuitive and structured manner.

 ## **An Example:**